 Wilsons Promontory, Victoria

-Wilsons Promontory National Park, southeast of Melbourne, is well known for its rugged granite mountains and abundant wildlife, including kangaroos and wombats.
-Many visitors choose to camp in the national park, but there are also great Wilson Promontory lodgings if you prefer a roof over your head.
+While many visitors choose to camp in the national park, there are also great Wilson Promontory lodgings if you prefer a roof over your head.

 Daintree Rainforest, Queensland